HandsOnDataViz/book/docs/HandsOnDataViz.md

 problem.
 Instead, some browsers continue to show “old” Chart.js in the web cache.
 The simplest solution is to File &gt; Quit your browser and re-open the link to your Chart.js

+TODO: Our Chart.js templates appear blank (just text, no chart) when viewed in the local browser.
+But Leaflet maps appear mostly or partially complete.
+Why is this, and how should we inform readers about this?
+Discuss with Ilya

 #### Problems with Mac Computers